Best Vegan Apple Pie (Eggless & Dairy-Free)

 To prevent a soggy unbaked bottom crust:

-apple pie served on a plate with vegan vanilla ice cream
+Vegan apple pie served on a plate with vegan vanilla ice cream.

 • I’ll Have Mine With Cheese, Please! – Have you ever heard of pairing chunks of cold cheddar cheese with warm apple pie?
 If you’ve never tried it, this is the time!
-It may sound weird and wacky but, believe us, it’s out of this world!
-Some of our favorite vegan cheddar cheeses include Violife Epic Mature Cheddar, and Field Roast Chao Block.
+One of our favorite vegan cheddar cheeses is Violife Epic Mature Cheddar.

 Help!
 I don’t want to make crust from scratch!
 What do I do?